Peergos/Peergos/README.md

 The foundation of Peergos is a peer-to-peer encrypted global filesystem with fine-grained access control designed to be resistant to surveillance of data content or friendship graphs.
 It has a secure messenger, an encrypted email client and bridge, and a totally private and secure social network, where users are in control of who sees what (executed cryptographically).
 Our motto at Peergos is, "Control your data, control your destiny."

 The name Peergos comes from the Greek word Πύργος (Pyrgos), which means stronghold or tower, but phonetically spelt with the nice connection to being peer-to-peer.
-Pronuniation: peer-goss (as in gossip).
+Pronunciation: peer-goss (as in gossip).

 Screenshots
 ----